hash3liZer/khatta/urara/blog/2023/subrake-a-dns-automated-scanner/+page.md

 * I enter these nameservers into the Authoritative nameservers section in GoDaddy or namecheap.
 * Then i use the `Route53` service instead of GoDaddy or Namecheap to manage the records like `A`, `AAAA`, or `CNAME`.

-Infact, if you ever worked with Cloudflare, you would know that you create a new website in Cloudflare.
+Infact, if you ever worked with **Cloudflare**, you would know that you create a new website in Cloudflare.
 In result you get the nameservers.
-You then set the nameservers with the domain you purchased.
+You then set the `nameservers` with the domain you purchased.

-After doing so, you add/edit/remove the records within the cloudflare panel.
+After doing so, you _add/edit/remove_ the records within the cloudflare panel.
 Lets suppose, after a year you plan to not use the Cloudflare service anymore.
 So, you delete your website from cloudflare but doesn't actually remove the authoritative entries in your domain settings from godaddy.

-Since the nameserver entries already exist and still pointing to the service (aka cloudflare in this case), a third party can claim the service which would lead to zone takeover.
+Since the nameserver entries already exist and still pointing to the service (aka cloudflare in this case), a third party can claim the service which would lead to **zone takeover**.

 If you understand the above scenario, you can relate it to the subdomain takeover where you claim the stale service.
 But here, its the stale zone.